 - Phone: +1 415 338 2307

 - Fax: +1 415 338 6826

-Rahul Singh is currently a professor in the Department of Computer Science at San Francisco State University.
+Rahul Singh is a professor in the Department of Computer Science at San Francisco State University and professor (by affiliation) at the Center for Discovery and Innovation in Parasitic Diseases, University of California, San Francisco.
 His technical interests are in computational drug discovery, bioinformatics, and multimedia information modeling and management.
 The primary thrust of Dr. Singh's research activities lies in developing algorithmic techniques and computational infrastructure that are especially of value in curing the neglected diseases of humankind.
 His efforts in education and teaching focus on training and developing the next generation of scientists and engineers who can conduct research and technology development at the interface of traditional sciences.

 Dr. Singh received his PhD in Computer Science from the University of Minnesota and the diplom in Computer Science, with excellence (summa cum laude), from the Moscow Power Engineering Institute.
 Prior to joining academia, Dr. Singh was principal staff scientist (Imaging) at Scimagix Inc. Earlier he founded and headed the computational drug discovery department at Exelixis Inc. At Scimagix, he was the co-designer of the ProteinMineTM software which received the Frost & Sullivan Technology Innovation Award.
 Dr. Singh was a San Francisco State University Presidential Fellow (2006) and is a recipient of the CAREER award (2007-2012) of the National Science Foundation.
 His current research is supported, among others, by the National Institutes of Health, The National Science Foundation, the Bill and Melinda Gates foundation, IBM Research, and the California State University Program for Education and Research in Biotechnology.